mkramb/mars-rover/README.md

 Mars Rover
 ========

-Develop an API that moves a rover around Mars, which is modelled as a rectangular grid.
+An API that moves a rover around Mars, which is modelled as a rectangular grid.

 * The rover will be giving a starting coordinate and direction it is facing.
 * The rover will take four commands, left (L), right (R), up (U) and down (D).